oskualanen/Equipment-lifecycle-length-prediction/README.md

 ## Summary

 This is an idea to use the K nearest neighbour algorithm to predict the optimal lifecycle length of an equipment.
 In this model, Y is the age of the instrument at the point when it is disposed.
 There are a total of values of X (X1-X4) consisting of parameters that are most likely to affecting the optimal lifecycle length of the equipment.
+As an example, the values of X could be:

+X1 = failure rate of the equipment
+X2 = the utilization rate of the equipment
+X3 = The availability of support from the equipment vendor X4 = the number of backup equipment in case of failure

 ## Background